tjpranic/BigDecimal/README.md

 BigDecimal
 ==========

-Arbitrary precision decimal class, built on top of the .NET BigInteger, written in F# + other stuff
+Arbitrary precision decimal class, built on top of the .NET BigInteger, written in F#

 Usage
 -----------

-Build project with Visual Studio 2015 or higher and run.
+Build project with Visual Studio 2019 or higher and run.

 Future Considerations & Concerns
 -----------